 Q: Does JCW help victims of abuse connect with each other for support?

-A: Yes, doctors believe that a crucial part of the healing process is connecting with others who have had similar experiences.
+A: Yes, mental health professionals believe that a crucial part of the healing process is connecting with others who have had similar experiences.
 JCW therefore tries to connect survivors with others in their area in order to enhance recovery.
 In the future, JCW plans to create support groups as well.

 Q: Do you offer support for the victim?

 A: Yes.
 A victim’s health is a top priority for JCW.
-We will assist any victim of child sexual abuse within our community with therapy and finding a therapist.
+We will assist any victim of child sexual abuse within our community with finding a therapist.

 Q: Do you keep information private unless the victim gives his/her consent for it to be shared with the public?

 A: JCW has a strict policy to never to give out the information of any victim (or their families/supporters) to anyone.
 Every person involved in JCW is required to sign a comprehensive nondisclosure agreement, guaranteeing that they will not disclose information unless it is with consent or it is absolutely necessary to save a life.